yrouille/testApp3/README.md

 # Competitive Intelligence Dashboard

-This project provides a lightweight dashboard for monitoring the latest news and marketing activity of solutions competing with Fredhopper and XO.
+This project provides a lightweight dashboard for monitoring the latest news and marketing activity of solutions competing with Fredhopper.

 The interface is built in **React** and now relies on a small Flask API that serves data from an SQLite database.
 Sample JSON files in the `data/` directory